aptech/docs/docs/CR-rndCreateState.rst

 ::

-    //Initialize random seed with a dimension of 2 state = rndCreateState("sobol", 2);
+    // Initialize random seed with a dimension of 2 state = rndCreateState("sobol", 2);

-    	//Create some random numbers using this state
+    	// Create some random numbers using this state
     	{ r, state } = rndu(10, 2, state);

 After the code above, r, should be equal to: